 Four priorities were set out for the coach training:

-- train 16 staff and alumni who would each serve as a coach for one to three new Coca-Cola Scholars.
+- Train 16 staff and alumni who would each serve as a coach for one to 3 new Coca-Cola Scholars.

 The CCSF coach training presented models and concepts important for supporting college student leader development.
 Participants also were introduced to fundamental helping skills that facilitate effective coaching relationships as well as opportunities to practice their coaching.